weiranc/welp/README.md

 # express-review

 ### Setup
-- npm install
-- npm run build
+- ```npm install && npm run build```
+- Then in another terminal
-- npm start
+- ```npm start```

+### Provision your local DB

+- navigate to the directory that contains shchema.sql
+- run ```mysql -u root < schema.sql```
+- **Note** You may need to change root in the above command to match your local db permissions

 ## Step 1
-- Create an express server that will listen on port 1738
+- Create an express server that will listen on port 3001
 - Direct all requests after the url '/api'
+- Verify that traffic is being recieved and responded to correctly at each stage!
+(Postman?)

 ## Step 2
 - Create a get route to return all choices
 - Create a get route to return a specific restaurant
 - Create a get route to submit a post request with just "restaurant" as body
 - Test via Postman